A Mathematical Lens for Teaching Data Science: Introduction

 \section{Introduction}

-To many of us, data science might feel suddenly ubiquitous.
+To many of us, data science might suddenly feel ubiquitous.
 Flagship programs at UC Berkeley, NYU, MIT, and the University of Michigan were developed in the 2010s.
 Since then, \href{https://www.datascienceprograms.org/}{https://www.datascienceprograms.org/} now tracks more than 1,000 different data science programs in the United States.
-The National Center for Education Statistics reported a recent jump in data science bachelor's degrees awarded, from 84 in 2020 to 897 in 2022, almost 11 times as many degrees in two years!\citep{Pierson2023} The programs are often grown out of mathematics or statistics departments (sometimes computer science departments) by individuals who were trained in the mathematical sciences.
+The National Center for Education Statistics reported a recent jump in data science bachelor's degrees awarded, from 84 in 2020 to 897 in 2022, almost 11 times as many degrees in two years \citep{Pierson2023}!
+The programs are often grown out of mathematics or statistics departments (sometimes computer science departments) by individuals who were trained in the mathematical sciences.
 Additionally, there has been rapid growth in data science programs across the K-12 curriculum \citep{NAS2023,israelfishelson2024,ds4everyone}.

-All of which makes it {\em feel} like data science is just math or statistics (or computer science).
-But, on the other hand, that data science really isn't just math or statistics (or computer science).
+These developments — the surge in undergraduate programs, the dramatic increase in bachelor’s degrees awarded, and the expansion of data science into K–12 education — can make it {\em feel} like data science is just math or statistics (or computer science).
+But, on the other hand, data science really isn't just math or statistics (or computer science).
 As individuals who have been trained in the mathematical sciences (us), it is important to understand the ways that a data science curriculum connects directly to a mathematics curriculum and the ways in which data science is quite distinct from curricula in the mathematical sciences.
 Indeed, the training that students receive within the mathematical sciences is often aligned with the building blocks of data science, and connecting the mathematical + data science ideas can benefit students across the mathematical and data sciences.
 Instead of thinking of data science as just a set of tools or skills, we believe that data science students should be taught foundational ideas that underlie working with data; after all, the tools will probably be completely different twenty years from now but the important ideas will remain the same.
 This paper describes pedagogy familiar to mathematicians and statisticians which can be emphasized to support a strong data science foundation (and also benefit all students in the mathematical sciences, along the way).